thebigtoona/Modular/README.md

 ![Static Badge](https://img.shields.io/badge/supports-vencord-red?style=for-the-badge)

 > [!IMPORTANT]
-> The theme has been largely rewritten.
-Please update to the latest version to ensure functionality.
+> v2.1.1 has modified some elements in the `modular.theme.css` file.
+It is recommended to reload this file for the best experience.

 ## Introduction